agatticelli/form3-client-go/README.md

 Hi, I'm Alan Gatticelli 😁.

 I've been playing around with programming in the professional industry for 10 years.
-My main background is software development, but I also have experience in event-driven architectures in AWS, preferably serverless.
+My main background is software development, but I also have experience in event-driven architectures in AWS, mainly serverless.

 My current tech stack is Typescript + CDK but I also use Python for scripting.